LLNL/RAJA/docs/sphinx/user_guide/tutorial/permuted-layout.rst

        A^{0}_{20}, A^{1}_{20}, A^{0}_{21},
        A^{1}_{21}, A^{0}_{22}, A^{1}_{22}];

-The extension to N > 2 matrices follows by direct extension.
+The extension to :math:`N > 2` matrices follows by direct extension.
 By exploring different data layouts, we can assess which performs best under a given execution policy and computing environment.